typelevel/cats-effect/docs/tutorial.md

 Now, if you are familiar with cats-effect's `Bracket` you may be wondering why we are not using it as it looks so similar to `Resource` (and there is a good reason for that: `Resource` is based on `bracket`).
-Ok, before moving forward it is worth to take a look to `bracket`.
+Ok, before moving forward it is worth taking a look at `bracket`.

 There are three stages when using `bracket`: _resource acquisition_, _usage_, and _release_.
 Each stage is defined by an `IO` instance.
 A fundamental